 Andrej Srakar, Editor-in-chief

 Doctor in economic science, scientific associate at the Institute for Economic Research (IER) and assistant professor at School of Economics and Business, University of Ljubljana, teaching the courses in macroeconomics and quantitative methods.
-Main research interests in mathematical statistics and econometric theory, cultural economics, macroeconomics (with a focus on public economics and finance) and economics of ageing.
+Primary research areas: probability theory, statistics, econometrics.
+Main research interests in heterodox economics lie in Cambridge heterodoxy and physics envy in economics.

 Tej Gonza, Editor-in-chief

 PhD candidate and Young Researcher at University of Ljubljana.
 Director at the Institute for Economic Democracy, Ljubljana.
 Main research interests in organizational theory, theory of firm, and economic democracy, more general research interests political economy, political philosophy, methodology, and sociology of economics.

 Urban Sušnik, Editor-in-chief